Tuesday, June 25, 2024

 Life is hard.
 We toil at our work, some of us in miserable conditions, some as slaves.
 We humans suffer greatly while riding this rock.
 In the end, we have but a chance to meet death with a smile and move on into eternity.
 Life isn't fair or unfair; it's a bit more complex.
 A blend of circumstances, choices, and luck.
 Some things may seem unfair, while others may feel just.
 It's all about it's personal perspective.

 To the picture: If a shark comes along and eats the fish, Mom, and her babies to survive, do we accept that as nature's survival?
 Nature operates on principles of survival of the fittest, adaptation, and natural selection.
-It's about orgIt'sms evolving traits that help them thrive in their environment and pass those traits on to future generations.
-It's not about fairness but rather about efficiency and effectiveness in adapting to the challenges of existence.
+It's about organisms evolving traits that help them thrive in their environment and pass those traits on to future generations.
+It's not about fairness but rather efficiency and effectiveness in adapting to the challenges of existence.

 In this case, Fish Mom gives her life to feed a family of humans through natural selection.
 However, will the fish children learn what a hook is and be aware of it?
 No, the answer is no; they will bite the same hook in a matter of minutes.
 Humans are like that.